SirCipher/UNDERSEA/README.md

 - Checkout this repository: `git clone https://github.com/SirCipher/UNDERSEA.git`
 - Change to the repository: `cd UNDERSEA`
 - `setup.sh` will initialise the development environment, however, the line endings are incorrect and they need to be converted to the correct form: `dos2unix moos-linux.sh ortools.sh matlab.sh setup.sh runner.sh`

+If you are planning to extend UNDERSEA and continue developing MOOS applications then the development environment can be setup such that IntelliJ/CLion/scripts launch the application on the WSL and no Java process issues will be encountered - as the agents are launched via terminal commands and these will be executed on Windows.

+Developing on Windows:
+---
 - In order to develop using Windows for the UNDERSEA platform but without the MOOS subsystem, Google OR Tools and Matlab must be installed to the libraries directory that resides in this folder.
 [OR Tools](https://github.com/google/or-tools/releases/download/v7.3/or-tools_VisualStudio2017-64bit_v7.3.7083.zip) must be installed to `libraries/ortools` and [MATLAB](https://ssd.mathworks.com/supportfiles/downloads/R2018b/deployment_files/R2018b/installers/glnxa64/MCR_R2018b_glnxa64_installer.zip) to `libraries/MATLAB`.

-If you are planning to extend UNDERSEA and continue developing MOOS applications then the development environment can be setup such that IntelliJ/CLion/scripts launch the application on the WSL and no Java process issues will be encountered - as the agents are launched via terminal commands and these will be executed on Windows.

 Case study 1
 ----